KayDVC/docker-devcontainer-demo/README.md

 ## Solution: Dev Containers
 - Dev Containers are almost exactly like you're regular setup but exist as a virtual environment.
 This means they can be customized and then used as a template for others' use.

 - In the bottom right hand corner of your VSCode window you should see a new icon.
 ![This is what the new icon should look like](./Assets/external_connection_icon.png)
     1. Click it.
     2. A menu of options will pop up.
 Click *"Reopen in Container"*.
 Your options may look different depending on your other installed extensions.  ![Menu Option you want](./Assets/devcontainer_option.png)
-    - **Make sure your VSCode is open in the folder containing the source code (test-repo).
-If you're unsure or seeing errors reopen VSCode in the _'test-repo'_ folder**
+    - **Make sure your VSCode is open in the folder containing the source code (docker-devcontainer-demo).
+If you're unsure or seeing errors reopen VSCode in the _'docker-devcontainer-demo'_ folder**
         - You should also see a prompt that asks you if you'd like to reopen the folder in the dev container if you're in the correct folder.

 - This may take a moment to load as the container has to read and execute all the instructions for setup.